bigjr-mkkong/rtl2makefile/README.md

 To keep things simple and minimal, the input is not written in Verilog, but instead in a Lisp-like DSL tailored for this purpose.

 An example of this idea is included in the example/ directory — a simple up-counter circuit that increments by 1.

+More details can be found in this post: [Makesim](https://bigjr-mkkong.github.io/2025/07/22/makesim.html)
 ### Language Specification

 This compiler does not support full Lisp, but it borrows several core ideas from it.